Intercessors of the Lamb: Foundation

 She left the order and with permission from then Archbishop of Omaha, Daniel Eugene Sheehan, began to implement a different ministry, living and teaching contemplative spirituality and its intercessory lifestyle.
 A local family later offered their carriage house, which served as a hermitage for Nadine, and their log cabin, which allowed for others to have communal intercessory prayer and also make individual retreats.

 Nadine authored many books, tapes and materials in order to help in the instruction of contemplation.
-She particularly emphasized the task of "spiritual warfare".
+She particularly emphasized the task of spiritual warfare.
 Among her publications are Bathe Seven Times: A Contemplative Look at the Seven Capitals Sins (2003) and God's Armor (1998).

 The Intercessors of the Lamb were canonically erected on 27 May 1978 as a public Association of the Christian faithful under Archbishop Elden Francis Curtiss.
 Commensurate with a Roman Catholic lay ecclesial movement, this would have been one of the steps to the society's recognition as an Institute of Consecrated Life.

 A separate legal entity, Intercessors of the Lamb, Inc., was incorporated in 1980 with the full permission of Archbishop Sheehan.
 The corporation manages the business affairs of the community and received its tax-exempt status in 1980.
-It continues today as a 501 (c)(3) organization with Fed.
-ID # 47-0625390.
 The corporation retained ownership of the Bellwether property after the suppression, and owns property outside the United States.

 Bellwether Center

 In 1984, the growing community acquired 11 acres and two houses in the Ponca Hills area north of Omaha, Nebraska.
 This became the Bellwether Contemplative Formation Center, referred to as "Bellwether".
-Over the course of the next 25 years, Bellwether grew to be a 75 acre Contemplative Formation Center, which currently has two large retreat houses, a chapel, two residence homes, and a building which when completely renovated, will be able to accommodate groups desiring the spiritual formation and ministry of the Intercessors of the Lamb, Inc. A "spirit of prayer, penance, silence and solitude" are promoted at Bellwether and serve as the four pillars of the contemplative way of life.
+Over the course of the next 25 years, Bellwether grew to be a 75 acre Contemplative Formation Center, which currently has two large retreat houses, a chapel, two residence homes, and a building to accommodate groups desiring the spiritual formation and ministry.
+A "spirit of prayer, penance, silence and solitude" are promoted at Bellwether and serve as the "four pillars" of the contemplative way of life.

 In 1994, Intercessors of the Lamb hosted its first annual international Workshop of Contemplative, Intercessory and Spiritual Warfare Prayer at Omaha.
-This summer conference grew and thousands of people participated in the Intercessors' conferences.